Terry McEachern Professional of the Year Award

 Pat Richey Best Article of the Year Award

 Each year the winning article is selected by the editor of the ACUIA's quarterly magazine, The Audit Report.
-Articles eligible for consideration include articles from both the magazine and those published on the ACUIA website.
+Articles eligible for consideration include articles from both the magazine and those published on the ACUARP website.
 All articles from these two sources are automatically considered for this annual award.
 Eligibility for the award begins after the Annual Conference and ends several weeks before the subsequent conference.

 The criteria used to evaluate the articles includes: